emilgoh/pwm-caravel/docs/README.md

 The flowchart is designed such that the user will always be in the conversation loop until the design is satisfied.
 Apart from the error loop, there is also an improvement loop and thus, the user will only have to use one single GPT chat session to design their desired circuit.

 However, it is recommended that each circuit is broken down into smaller components and developed in separate chats.
 From experience, it seems that ChatGPT does not remember every single bit of the conversation, and codes that are recalled might contain errors.
-By breaking the circuit down into smaller parts, the conversation could be more manageable and less confusing for users.
+By breaking the circuit into smaller parts, the conversation could be more manageable and less confusing for users.

-In this case, two ChatGPT-4 chats were used for easier reference in the future.
-The first chat was used to design a single-phase PWM and the second was used to improve and build on the existing single-phase PWM to generate a three-phase PWM with dead time.
+In this case, two ChatGPT-4 chats were used.
+The first chat was used to design a single-phase PWM and the second was to improve and build on the existing single-phase PWM.
+Eventually, generating and developing a three-phase PWM with dead time.

 A few feedbacks when faced with an error have been implemented.
 Firstly, the error message produced by the simulator is prompted to the GPT.